wikimedia/wikimedia-fundraising-crm/sites/default/civicrm/extensions/deduper/Readme.md

 - apis email.clean, phone.clean, address.clean - these run before deduping ensuring that
   each contact has exactly one primary of each of the above and only one of each location type.
   This latter could be argued as the UI permits multiple home emails but the dedupe (and I believe export) is unreliable in that scenario.
-THe UI enforces a single address per location.
+The UI enforces a single address per location.
 For phones it is unique as a location-type combo.

 - api Merge.redo - undeletes a contact deleted by merge & re-merges - useful if contributions etc got added to the deleted contact.